Devices Offering Great Solutions (DOGS)

 Generic Smart Technology

 Some people may benefit from using their existing technology to call for help.
 If you are already in the habit of wearing an Apple Watch, for example, you can use that device to detect falls!
 Smart home hubs like Amazon Echo or Google Nest can also be used to place voice-activated calls.
-Personal alert networks like Alexa Care Hub or the “Ask My Buddy” skill help facilitate the use of this generic technology for safety.
+Personal alert networks like Alexa Together (previously called Alexa Care Hub) or the “Ask My Buddy” skill help facilitate the use of this generic technology for safety.

 Finally, some devices like Silent Beacon use your smartphone to offer alert services.
 This could be a good option for someone who already pays for a data plan on their phone and doesn’t want to subscribe to a separate monthly fee for their alert device.
 Safety wearables that pair with your smartphone include Flare bracelets and invisaWear necklaces.